dorteks/Advert-SHS-Inverter/README.md

  Built entirely with HTML, CSS and Javascript.

  It is a simple page advertising inverter systems that can be used in Homes.

+# Getting Started

+Clone the repository

+Open the html file with your browser to view the page.